kubeshop/testkube/docs/metrics.md

 # Metrics

-The Kubtest API Server exposes a `/metrics` endpoint that can be consumed by Prometheus, Grafana, etc. It currently exposes the following metrics:
+The TestKube API Server exposes a `/metrics` endpoint that can be consumed by Prometheus, Grafana, etc. It currently exposes the following metrics:

-* `kubtest_executions_count` - The total number of script executions
+* `testkube_executions_count` - The total number of script executions
-* `kubtest_scripts_creation_count` - The total number of scripts created by type events
+* `testkube_scripts_creation_count` - The total number of scripts created by type events
-* `kubtest_scripts_abort_count` - The total number of scripts created by type events
+* `testkube_scripts_abort_count` - The total number of scripts created by type events

 ## Installation